“Is it not to share your bread with the hungry and bring the homeless poor into your house; when you see the naked,

 Disaster Strikes South Haiti

-On Saturday, August 14, 2021, a 7.2 magnitude earthquake occurred in the Southern part of Haiti.
+On Saturday, August 14, 2021, a 7.2 magnitude earthquake occurred in the southern part of Haiti.
 More than 2,200 people were killed in the quake when homes, hospitals, and churches collapsed.
 Just over 12,200 people were injured and 130,000 houses were damaged or destroyed.
 Haiti’s Office of Civil Protection stated that about 800,000 people were affected.

-With your help, after the earthquake, Sherry and I worked with our staff and local contacts in these areas (like Mayor Yvrose in Jeremie), passing out tons of food in southern Hati.
+With your help, after the earthquake, Sherry and I worked with our staff and local contacts in these areas (like Mayor Yvrose in Jeremie), passing out tons of food in southern Haiti.
 Rice, beans, cooking oil, etc. Mayor Yvrose is a strong Christian woman of 69 years old.
 For the days that Sherry and I were there, I never saw her sleep.
 One time she laid some cardboard on the ground by the food to lay down.
 She worked nonstop, always going to distribute the rice, etc.

 Everyone, even our children from the Children’s Home, came together to help with distributing donated blankets, sheets, children’s handmade clothing, medications, and other disaster relief supplies to the victims.